 - Intuitive asset tracking with improved accuracy and reliability

-- Professional handling of colocation partner assets
+- Professional and audit ready handling of colocation partner assets

 - Real-time visibility to floor plans and cabinet deployments